josephxnassar/nfl_data_py/README.md

-# NFL Depth Chart and Statistics Tool
+# NFL Data Analysis Tool

 This project provides a suite of tools to collect, process, and analyze NFL player depth charts and statistics from multiple sources.
 It integrates data from **nfl_data_py**, ESPN, and performs rating calculations via ridge regression.
 It also provides the ability to export processed data to Excel.